anthonykhoa/push_swap/README.md

 2)Sort A while sorting B. Then finish sorting for B if still unsorted.
   Stack A will be sorted in ascending order, while Stack B will be sorted in descending order.
-  My individual sorts will sort 250 numbers in around 2900 steps.
-Using this individual sort on Stack A alone (without transferring anything to stack B) will not pass the requirements, which is to sort 500 numbers in around 5300 steps.
-However, I am sorting stack A and while sorting stack B with the same algorithm template.
+  I am sorting stack A and while sorting stack B with the same algorithm template.
 Therefore when Stack A is finished, it is possible stack B will be finished sorting too.
 Sorting both stacks with the same Stack is possible because of instructions SS, RR, and RRR.

-3)use PA until stack B is empty and there you have it - a sorting algorithm designed just for this particular project :)
+3)Use PA until stack B is empty and there you have it - a sorting algorithm designed just for this particular project :)

+BIG LIST (6 or more numbers) ALGORITHM METHODOLOGY:

+1)oehouehoue magic in progress